Smog: Other areas

+Latin America

-Mexico City, Mexico
+Mexico

 Due to its location in a highland "bowl", cold air sinks down onto the urban area of Mexico City, trapping industrial and vehicle pollution underneath, and turning it into the most infamously smog-plagued city of Latin America.
 Within one generation, the city has changed from being known for some of the cleanest air of the world into one with some of the worst pollution, with pollutants like nitrogen dioxide being double or even triple international standards.

-Santiago, Chile
+Chile

-Similar to Mexico City, the air pollution of Santiago valley, located between the Andes and the Chilean Coast Range, turn it into the most infamously smog-plagued city of South America.
+Similar to Mexico City, the air pollution of the Santiago valley in Chile, located between the Andes and the Chilean Coast Range, turn it into the most infamously smog-plagued city of South America.
 Other aggravates of the situation reside in its high latitude (31 degrees South) and dry weather during most of the year.

-Tehran, Iran

-In December 2005, schools and public offices had to close in Tehran and 1600 people were taken to hospital, in a severe smog blamed largely on unfiltered car exhaust.